phngbh/IMML/vignette.md

 loss), `AUROC` and `AUPRC`. `feature` options include `GSEA`, `thresholding` (DE?) and `union` (both).

+If `FFS` was chosen as the `integration` option, the workflow will generate a `html` report on the model performance and the most important features driving the prediction.

 ### Data input formats

 The `modals_ids.rds` file needs to be a data frame with samples as rows